git-token/documentation/evaluating_projects_with_gittoken.md

 ### Product

->This is a quote.
+>I don't have a quote for here, and whether I should have included quotes in the other two sections is frankly in question.
 >~Me

 If we agree with Elon’s description above we agree that every company starts with a team and an idea or goal, but they don’t always (or often) start with a product.
 Of course, as any bad motivational poster will tell you, building a product is 1% inspiration and 99% perspiration.
 And as anyone who’s managed a project before knows, there’s a long road between starting a project and actually building out its core features.
 As might be expected that road starts with planning out what those core features are, breaking them down into manageable milestones, prioritizing, and planning resources accordingly.

 Naturally then, the first step in evaluating a product is to ask the question: does the team have a product?
 If they do, great, you can evaluate the product on its merits.
-If they don’t, the question really comes back to whether or not the team has a clearly defined vision and the ability to execute on that vision.
-In the ICO world determining this is still done in a relatively information fashion, through reading whitepapers, talking with founders, and looking at the project's existing GitHub repository.
+If they don’t (like many projects in the blockchain ecosystem), the question really comes back to whether or not the team has a clearly defined vision and the ability to execute on that vision.
+In the ICO world determining this is still done in a relatively information fashion, through reading whitepapers, and talking with founders.

 ### Market